SciEcon/publication-website/docs/articles/Research/index.md

 # SciEcon Research

 !!! quote
-    In light of eastern and western philosophy
+    In light of eastern and western science

-    The renaissance of Plato’s Republic and Confucius Analects
+    The renaissance of Aristotle and Mencius

 **Current Executive Co-Chairs**: Ziliang (Lewis) Tian, Zichao Chen, and Yufan Zhang